ThePrez/ServiceCommander-IBMi/README.md

 ### STRTCPSVR Integration

 Service Commander now has integration with system STRTCPSVR and ENDTCPSVR commands.
-This feature is experimental and may be removed if too problematic.

 To integrate with the STRTCPSVR and ENDTCPSVR commands, you can run the following command as an admin user: